 Anatomy/Physiology is a study of the structure and function of the human body.
+This course will be a fast-paced

-This course will be a fast-paced Anatomy course that is designed for students with demonstrated ability in science and will enhance the education of students considering a career in biological studies, medical science and other science-based careers.
+Anatomy course that is designed for students with demonstrated ability in science and will enhance the education of students considering a career in biological studies, medical science and other science-based careers.
 All body systems are covered in detail, and various major dissections are performed.
 Due to the nature of this course, students are expected to study and complete homework on a regular basis.
 The majority of class time will be devoted to lab investigations, instructional videos, guest speakers, field trips, numerous group projects, and discussion.
 Evaluation is based on tests, written assignments, and labs.
 This course is open to juniors and seniors.

-Prerequisites: A 90% average in Biology I and a 90% average in Chemistry I, must be achieved.
-Students must complete an interview with the instructor prior to course registration.
+Prerequisites: A 90% average in Honors Biology I and a 90% average in Honors Chemistry I, must be achieved.
+A 93% or higher in both Biology I and Chemistry I must be achieved.